vsrinivas/fuchsia/ctu_analysis.md

 Thus, a CTU analysis will start analyzing an AST as usual, but when it encounters a function call node, it will try to *merge in* the AST for that function.
 This relies on the AST for the function already having been serialized to disk beforehand, so that the analyzer can re-load the AST into memory.
 It also relies on support for AST merging, which is what the Samsung patch to `ASTImporter.cpp` (and the Ericsson patch derived from it) is for.

 In order to serialize the ASTs to disk, we need to emulate the real build process.
-The way to do this is to actually do a real build of Magenta while recording the compiler invocations; this allows us to ‘play back’ the invocations, but with the compiler flags modified to dump AST files rather than object files.
+The way to do this is to actually do a real build of Zircon while recording the compiler invocations; this allows us to ‘play back’ the invocations, but with the compiler flags modified to dump AST files rather than object files.

 So to summarise, forwards this time:

-* Build magenta using Clang, and wrap the build process in a program like [bear](https://github.com/rizsotto/Bear) in order to record compiler invocations and generate a JSON compilation database.
+* Build zircon using Clang, and wrap the build process in a program like [bear](https://github.com/rizsotto/Bear) in order to record compiler invocations and generate a JSON compilation database.
 * Replay the same compilation steps, but dumping AST files instead of object files.
 This is what the [xtu-build.py](https://github.com/dkrupp/clang/blob/ctu-master/tools/xtu-build-new/xtu-build.py) tool does.
 * Perform static analysis as usual, but deserialize the AST of every called function when needed.
 This is what the [xtu-analyze.py](https://github.com/dkrupp/clang/blob/ctu-master/tools/xtu-build-new/xtu-analyze.py) tool does at the top level, by invoking tools in the [scan-build-py/libscanbuild](https://github.com/dkrupp/clang/tree/ctu-master/tools/scan-build-py/libscanbuild) directory through the thin [scan-build replacement](https://github.com/dkrupp/clang/blob/ctu-master/tools/scan-build-py/bin/scan-build) written by the Ericsson team.